 It’s tempting to go all out on your special day.
 This urge to have everything that every other bride has ever had can actually cause you to look gaudy instead of gorgeous.
 Choose a few things that you really want – a necklace, earrings, a veil, a bracelet – and then try to find accessories that play up your dress without distracting from it.

 Necklaces choices should be based on the neckline of your dress.
 If your neckline is already heavily decorated, stick with simple earrings instead.
 There are many high-quality choices of earrings online to select from when you are ready to look.
 If you have a lowcut neckline, a delicate chain creates an elegant look or a chunky necklace brings a bold statement to your look without distracting from the dress.

 Remember that just because you fall in love with a matching set of jewellery does not mean that you have to use – or have – every piece.
 Pick and choose what works with your overall appearance.

 4. Let your hairstyle help you decide what earrings to use.

-For a lot of women, it’s much easier to find a variety of jewelry to choose from than it is to determine a new hairstyle.
+For a lot of women, it’s much easier to find a variety of wedding jewellery to choose from than it is to determine a new hairstyle.
 Your stylist can help you match your hairdo to your gown and create a stunning look that makes you feel confident.

 That hairstyle will help you determine which type of earrings to wear.
 If your hair is going to be swept into an updo, whether it is intricate or simple, dangling earrings are recommended as an accessory.
 But if your hair will be worn down, hiding your ears anyway, you can opt for teardrops, small hoops, or simple studs.